lilymtang/judge-a-book-by-its-cover/README.md

 # Judge a Book by its Cover

 We've always been told to not judge a book by its cover, so I decided to make an app that encourages doing the complete opposite.
-Looking at book covers is kind of reminiscent of the days of browsing an actual library.
+Looking at book covers is reminiscent of the days of browsing an actual library.
 The cover is the first thing you see when you pull a book from the shelf and can range from artistic to minimalist to thought-provoking.
-This app allows you to browse the most recent New York Times Best Seller lists via a gallery of book covers.
+This app features the book covers of the most recent New York Times Best Seller lists and allows you to save your favorites to your bookshelf.
+So judge away, and pick your next read!

 <img src="home.png" height="600" > <img src="add.png" height="600" >